DeloitteDigitalUK/kotlin-101/concepts/README.md

 ## Null safe

 The concept of null safety is built right into the type system.
-You cannot accidentally* assign a nullable variable to one requiring a non-null value.
+You cannot _accidentally_ assign a nullable variable to one requiring a non-null value.

-> * though you can override the compiler if you think you know best
+> Note: you can override the compiler if you think you know best, using the `!!` operator.

 Here's a non-null variable: